Disney Vacation Club

 To be fair, the cash cost of staying in one of Disney’s resort rooms has also gone up significantly over time, and the cash cost of a resort room starts out much higher than the dues for an equivalent stay.
 Like the DVC resort dues increases, the rate increases at the Disney resort hotels are not consistent.
 For example:

-Assuming 3.2% compounded annually, the 2008 $4.21 per point dues at Saratoga Springs resort would slowly rise to $17.37 per point by 2053.
-Of course, the value of your dollar will almost certainly be much lower by then, due to inflation.
+Assuming 3.2% compounded annually, the 2014 $4.91 per point dues at Saratoga Springs resort would slowly rise to $16.77 per point by 2053.
+Of course, the value of your dollar will almost certainly be lower by then, due to inflation.
 If inflation stays at or above the rate of dues increases and resort rate increases, they are not really significant in terms of your spending power.
+Recent years have had extremely low inflation, but that’s not guaranteed to continue.

-I think it’s fair to guess that dues increases and resort rate increases may be roughly equivalent over time.
-I based my calculations below on that assumption.
+We think it’s fair to guess that dues increases and resort rate increases may be roughly equivalent over time.
+We based our calculations below on that assumption.
 If you think resort rates will go up faster (and they might) than DVC dues increases, that will tend to make DVC membership look more attractive.

 Let’s say you buy 160 points at Saratoga Springs Resort.
 For purposes of this example, 160 points would cover 11 nights of vacation in a Saratoga Springs Studio unit: a 6-night stay (including one weekend night) in Magic Season and a 5-night stay (including one weekend night) in Choice season.